 The School Public Health Service is operating on a reduced basis.

 All referrals to services including the Emotional Health Service should be made through the Single Point of Access (SPA).
 Referrals will be triaged daily and referred to an appropriate service.
-Phone consultations will be offered with advice and signposting where required.
+The service will deliver sessions through digital platforms such as; phone, WhatsApp or Facetime.

 Other School Public Health Services: